 B is for Bedroom Decor

-Help them personalize their space with glow-in-the-dark stars, a nightlight, or wall decals of their favorite characters.
-These giant Spiderman, Thomas the Train and Paw Patrol characters greet visitors to my sons’ room.
+Help them personalize their space with glow-in-the-dark stars, a nightlight, or wall decals of their favorite characters like this one.
 Themed light switch covers are another small-sized stocking stuffer idea; they’re easy to change as your kids age out of Mickey Mouse mania and move on to Odd Squad obsession.

 C is for Cards & Other Small Games